lakpa-tamang9/skeletal_action_recognition/README.md

 ## Usage
 ### 1. Prepare and extract data
+The first step to realizing action recognition is to collect the desired data.
+This can be done by repeatedly recording the actions of multiple persons and creating a large sample of dataset.
+You can also use opensource datasets or create your own custom dataset consisting of the any type of actions.
 ### 2. Train the model
 ### 3. Perform real time recognition
 References: